 Types of Cabin Cruiser Boats

 Cabin cruiser boats are some of the most well-appointed types of cabin boats.
 They are designed for spending extended periods on the water and generally come with a sleeping area, a galley, and a small bathroom.
 These types of boats come in lengths ranging from 25 feet to 100 feet.
-Boaters tend to like them because they are easy to navigate in choppy water, they can be used in both fresh water and salt water, and they often have large swim platforms and sun pads for relaxing.
+Boaters tend to like them because they have plenty of room, can be used in both freshwater and saltwater, and they often have large swim platforms and sun pads for relaxing.

 The most common types of cabin cruiser boats are express cruisers and pocket cruisers.

 Express cruisers, also called expresses, coupes, and sport cruisers, are designed for high performance with a low-slung hardtop and a V-shaped hull.
 They often have top speeds of more than 30 knots and cruise efficiently at speeds from 22 to 25 knots.
-The top makers of express cruiser boats include Boston Whaler, Formula, Monterey Boats, Princess, Pursuit, Regal, and Sealine.
+The top makers of express cruiser boats include Boston Whaler, Formula, Monterey Boats, Princess, Pursuit ans Regal.

-Pocket cruisers, also called sedan-style cruisers, are smaller than express cruisers and move more slowly through the water, making them ideal for couples and smaller families that want a relaxing ride.
+Pocket cruisers are smaller than express cruisers and try to fit a lot of boat into a small package with creative engineering and a smart use of available space, making them ideal for couples and smaller families.
 These cabin cruisers generally have a living area situated above deck with a cabin below deck to maximize space and comfort.
 They are generally chosen as recreational boats for weekend leisure trips.
-The top makers of pocket cruiser boats include Cutwater, Jeanneau, Ranger Tugs, and Sea Ray.
+The top makers of pocket cruiser boats include Cutwater, Jeanneau and Ranger Tugs.
+Some unusual new designs, including those from Sea Ray and Solara, have a cabin in the middle and a bow cockpit forward.

 Types of Cuddy Cabin Boats

 Cuddy cabin boats are boats with a small, enclosed cabin space that may or may not be large enough to stand up in.
-Depending on the model, they may also have a bathroom and a small galley.
-These boats with cabins tend to be small, ranging in length from 20 feet to 30 feet, and can hold up to eight passengers.
+Depending on the model, they may also have a head and possibly even a small galley.
+These boats with cabins tend to range in length from 20 feet to 26 feet, and place more emphasis on open cockpit space but still have the cuddy cabin for overnight trips or breaks from the weather.
 Boaters can enjoy just about any activity that they would undertake with a larger boat, including fishing, cruising, and towing skiers, boarders, and tubers.
-However, they have limited storage space as they are not intended for long voyages.
-Some of the most iconic makers of various types of cuddy cabin boats include Bayliner, Boston Whaler, Grady-White, Jeanneau, and Sea Ray.
+However, they have limited sleeping and storage space as they are not intended for long voyages.
+Some makers of various types of cuddy cabin boats include Boston Whaler, Grady-White, Jeanneau, and Sea Ray.

 Types of Offshore Cabin Boats

 There are many types of offshore cabin boats in a wide range of styles and sizes.
-Recent advancements in technology have made them a more economical way to travel, with larger displacement hulls offering the maximum amount of tankage and onboard storage space.
-Offshore cabin boats can also come with electric, hybrid, or solar motors to maximize fuel efficiency.
+Some, which would usually be categorized as trawlers, have larger displacement hulls offering the maximum amount of tankage and onboard storage space.
+A handful of offshore cabin boats also offer electric or hybrid motors to maximize fuel efficiency.

-Trawler cruisers are designed for extended stays during long voyages.
+Trawlers are designed for extended stays during long voyages.
 They tend to have relatively large cabins, can have displacement or semi-displacement hulls, and come with either one or two engines.
-Most will have at least one private stateroom, a full galley, and an enclosed bathroom.
-Most trawler cruisers range from 30 feet to 80 feet in length, although there are a few that fall outside this range.
-Top trawler cruiser brands today include Beneteau, Grand Banks, Nordhavn, Nordic Tugs, and Ranger Tugs.
+Most will have at least one private stateroom, a full galley, and an enclosed head.
+Most trawlers range from 30 feet to 80 feet in length, although there are a few that fall outside this range.
+Top trawler brands today include Beneteau, Grand Banks, Nordhavn, Nordic Tugs, and Ranger Tugs.

 Flybridge cabin cruisers

-These boats are cruisers that have a tower on top and a second control station.
+These boats are cruisers that have a steering station on top of the hard top, and in some cases on very large models, an upper cabin as well.
 They are a popular choice among boaters for their elevated perspective during cruising, along with their versatility and spaciousness.
-Flybridge cabin cruisers come in all shapes and sizes, including boats with a traditional full-scale deck and vessels with smaller recessed decks on a more compact design.
-Top manufacturers of flybridge cabin cruisers include Beneteau, Cranchi, Fairline, Galeon, Lagoon, Prestige, and Sealine.
+Flybridge cabin cruisers come in a number of shapes and sizes, starting at around 35 feet and going up from there.
+Top manufacturers of flybridge cabin cruisers include Beneteau, Cranchi, Fairline, Galeon, Lagoon, Prestige, and (on the used boat market) Sealine.

 Cranchi M44 HT.
 Photo credit: Cranchi